joshfernandez/cmpt106_actiongame/README.md

 * Sculpting and designing models using the Blender modelling program to feature various character, enemy, weapon and cave assets for the game
 * Implementing character animations using Blender's animation tools to display real-life movements such as walking, running, jumping, and dying
 * Collaborating with members by importing files and documents through the Google Drive cloud platform to organize responsibilities for modelling, sculpting, and visual/sound effects

+The project is not available here.
+However, a more elaborate description of features and functionalities of the game can be found in these documents.
+If you are interested, **please download them.**